 Individual instruction for students at the beginning through intermediate levels; no minimum level of repertoire required.
-Expectations of daily practice and improvement will be established by each applied instructor.
-May be repeated for credit.
-Must be taken on the letter-grade basis.
+Expectations of daily practice and improvement will be established by each applied

 Section 1: half-hour lessons, one credit.
 Section 2: one-hour lessons, two credits.
 Students should expect to spend twice as much time in preparation for one-hour lessons as they would for half-hour lessons.
 An additional fee is required for this course; please consult Student Financial Services for the current fee and refund policy